danil-vladimirov/swarm-kirby-exhibition-website/README.md

 # Features

-Create a website for a solo or group exhibition, upload work, and share it with the world.
+Create a website for a group or solo exhibition, upload work, and share it with the world.
 Let participants register, create, and publish their projects independently (perfect for showcasing student work at end-of-year exhibitions) or manage everything yourself.
 Add exhibition details on the About page, include external links, and publish your site!

-- Simple content management — Powered by [Kirby](sanity-homepage), accessible at `yourwebsite.com/panel`
+- Simple content management — Powered by [Kirby](https://getkirby.com), accessible at `yourwebsite.com/panel`
 - Project page — Add project name, title, description, images, videos, and external links
 - User registration — Allow (or disallow) participants to sign up and upload their work
 - Customisable design — Set background and text colors, upload a favicon and OG image